An around the world trip sounds like an out-of-reach, bucket list adventure. But it’s possible, and many have done it – some in just 80 days.

 - Oct 27 – As we approach the year’s end, we take a couple days to journey up, up North and far West across the vast Pacific Ocean to Napa, California.
 Luckily there’s plenty of wine in Napa Valley to help you unwind and relax after that trek.

-- Nov 5 – An easy drive South will take you further into the golden land of California straight to the heart of Los Angeles where you are sure to find sunny skies as you explore this star-filled city.
+- Nov 5 – An easy drive South will take you further into golden California.
+Head straight to the heart of Los Angeles where you will find sunny skies, outdoor concerts, and a shining star-filled city.

 - Nov 9 – An even shorter drive just north-east, takes you past Death Valley to Las Vegas, Nevada.
 This flashy, high rolling city is a nice crisp 70 in November, so whether you’re into the shows or the money, this is the time to be here.

 - Nov 15 – Next we fly Southeast, down to Austin, Texas.
 With longhorns decorating the barbeque joints, Tex-Mex that’s off the chain, live music (dare we say “Live Music Capital of the World”), and fresh springs to dip into, this friendly city is hard not to like.